 By J.A.
 Medders

 Redeemer Church, where I serve as the Lead Pastor, now enjoys weekly communion, instead of the once-a-month-schedule we had been on for years.
 Why the change?
 The exegetical, historical, and practical reasons—when put together—made it clear that we needed to make a change.
-If you are already convinced and want to know how to make the change, here you go.

 For I received from the Lord what I also delivered to you, that the Lord Jesus on the night when he was betrayed took bread, and when he had given thanks, he broke it, and said, “This is my body which is for you.
 Do this in remembrance of me.”
 In the same way also he took the cup, after supper, saying, “This cup is the new covenant in my blood.
 Do this, as often as you drink it, in remembrance of me.”
 For as often as you eat this bread and drink the cup, you proclaim the Lord’s death until he comes.